-The basic principle of Coronary CTA is to acquire a motion-free volumetric dataset through the heart during peak coronary artery enhancement.
+The basic principle of coronary CTA is to acquire a motion-free volumetric data set through the heart during peak coronary artery enhancement.
 The final image quality and associated radiation exposure are determined by both technical and patient-related factors.
 Image quality is therefore a complex entity for which there is no single objective scale.
-It has been recently established that coronary artery size is an important parameter in determining image quality.4 While spatial resolution, as discussed in the next paragraph, is the only objective method to evaluate image detail, other factors have been discussed in the literature.
-In practice, the final endpoint of all factors influencing coronary CTA image quality is their impact on image interpretation, which assumes that all of the following quantitative or qualitative variables scaling should be within an "acceptable" range: noise, vascular enhancement and coronary motion.
+It has been recently established that coronary artery size is an important parameter in determining image quality.
+While spatial resolution, as discussed in the next paragraph, is the only objective method to evaluate image detail, other factors have been discussed in the literature.
+In practice, the final end point of all factors influencing coronary CTA image quality is their impact on image interpretation, which assumes that all of the following quantitative or qualitative variable scaling should be within an "acceptable" range: noise, vascular enhancement and coronary motion.

-Image noise is one of the principal determinants of image quality, and mainly depends on the number of x-ray photons reaching the detector.
-Image noise is influenced by technical and patient-related parameters (e.g. weight and anatomy), regardless of the filters used during the image reconstruction process to achieve the desired amount of image sharpness versus noise.
-Image noise can be measured quantitatively by placing a region-of-interest (ROI) in contrast-enhanced structures (e.g. left ventricle cavity or thoracic aorta).
-The then obtained standard deviation of the HU-values within the ROI area is a measure of image noise.
-Background noise can also be considered as the standard deviation of a ROI within the air (e.g. trachea or main bronchus).5 Although no standard cut-off values of image noise have been reported, some authors suggested values of \leq 30HU for improved coronary CTA image quality.6-8
+Image noise is one of the principal determinants of image quality, and it mainly depends on the number of X-ray photons reaching the detector.
+Image noise is influenced by technical and patient-related parameters (e.g. weight and anatomy), regardless of the filters used during the image reconstruction process to achieve the desired amount of image sharpness vs noise.
+Image noise can be measured quantitatively by placing a region of interest (ROI) in contrastenhanced structures (e.g. left ventricle cavity or thoracic aorta).
+The then obtained standard deviation of the Hounsfield unit values within the ROI area is a measure of image noise.
+Background noise can also be considered as the standard deviation of an ROI within the air (e.g. trachea or main bronchus).
+Although no standard cut-off values of image noise have been reported, some authors suggested values of $\leq$ 30 HU for improved coronary CTA image quality.6-8